erpranavknigam/TodoListApi/readme.md

 * Retrieve a task by ID
 * Retrieve all tasks

-All task management operations are protected and require a valid authentication token.
+All Todo List operations are protected and require a valid authentication token.

 ## Installation